Inist-CNRS/node-xml-splitter/README.md

 ### end
 Emit on the end of the XML parsing

-## XPath's like
+## XPath's operators

-The XPath standard is not supported, only basic paths (included namespaces) and (soon) the // operator is implemented.
+The XPath standard is not supported, only basic paths (included namespaces) and fews operotors is implemented :

+* / : /record, /record/item
+* // : //para, /root//item
+* \* : /root/*/item, /root/item/*

 I do not think I will implement more operators.

 # Also